raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 inactivity timeout, and this is not an error.
 This is why there are two separate
 timers: the inactivity timeout, and the keepalive interval.
-Just because a DSO session has no traffic for an extended period of time does not automatically make that DSO session "inactive", if it has an active state that is awaiting for events.
+Just because a DSO session has no traffic for an extended period of time does not automatically make that DSO session "inactive", if it has an active state that is awaiting events.

 ## The Inactivity Timeout